Berlin Story Bunker at the former Anhalter Bahnhof

-• Today: Two major exhibitions incl. the Führerbunker documentation; self-guided with audio guide (DE/EN).
+• Today: Two major exhibitions including the Führerbunker documentation; self-guided with audio guide (DE/EN)

 Key Facts – Plan Your Visit